-How the everyday chaos of reporting on the Trump White House played out for the world to see on Saturday
+How the everyday chaos of reporting on the Trump White House played out for the world to see Saturday

 Bolen put it in her Pool Report #7, sent at 12:06 p.m. and citing a source familiar with the president’s health: “The president’s vitals over the last 24 hours were very concerning and the next 48 hours will be critical in terms of his care.
 We’re still not on a clear path to a full recovery.”

-Within seconds, Bolen said she was getting “calls and emails and texts from many, many, many news organizations across the country, asking me if I could identify the source or provide any more clarity.”
+Within seconds, Bolen said, she was getting “calls and emails and texts from many, many, many news organizations across the country, asking me if I could identify the source or provide any more clarity.”
 Because Bolen had agreed not to identify the White House official, she could not — not even hours later, after his identity had been revealed by other journalists.

 Reporters raced to clarify the disparity in messages.
-“I do not know where this quote came from, and why this anonymous person has the authority to contradict the president’s doctors,” tweeted Olivia Nuzzi, New York magazine’s White House reporter who was at the briefing.
+“I do not know where this quote came from, and why this anonymous person has the authority to contradict the president’s doctors,” tweeted Olivia Nuzzi, New York magazine’s White House reporter, who was at the briefing.

 But other reporters who were not bound by the original off-the-record agreement were able to identify him: It was Meadows, as the Associated Press soon reported.
-Nuzzi tweeted a video showing Meadows briefing reporters after the press conferences.
+Nuzzi tweeted a video showing Meadows briefing reporters after the news conferences.

-“It was maddening to see the White House doctor come out and refuse to answer basic questions and be clearly spinning,” said Jonathan Karl, the chief Washington correspondent for ABC News, who watched the press conference from home.
+“It was maddening to see the White House doctor come out and refuse to answer basic questions and be clearly spinning,” said Jonathan Karl, the chief Washington correspondent for ABC News, who watched the news conference from home.
 “And then to see the background quote come out that effectively was diametrically opposed to what the doctor had just said on camera — this is the frustration of covering this White House.
 You can really take almost nothing that is on the record at face value.”

 Karl cited an earlier situation when a White House official, Matt Pottinger, briefed reporters under the condition that they only attribute his comments to a “senior administration official” — only to hear Trump later deny Pottinger’s account and accuse the reporter of fabricating the source.

-Hence, Karl’s new rule: “If someone lies to you off the record,” he said. “it is no longer off the record.”
+Hence, Karl’s new rule: “If someone lies to you off the record,” he said, “it is no longer off the record.”